First Posted 3/5/2021, updated 7/18/2021

 As of this writing, the only way to do the firmware update is via the Anytone CPS app.
 It is possible to use a Virtual Machine to pull this off, so check out my previous Anytone 578 post if that’s something you would like to try.
 If you or someone you know has successfully done a firmware upgrade straight from Linux, please let me know and I’d love to share how it’s done here.

 We’ll be following the steps from the qdmr readme file to install from scratch, I’ll break it down step by step here for those less familiar with Linux.
+If you’re well versed in Linux, check out DM3MAT’s install guide as you might be able to install a bit faster using his personal package archive.
 On your Linux machine, open up a terminal window by clicking the Terminal button in the upper left of the screen:

 (AntiX users: Click on Favorite Applications icon in bottom left corner, Terminal should be at the very top of the menu)